AzzeddineG/rst-temp-generator/README.md

 ## `template.rst`

+### Create many files from the file `data.json`

 Create your template As you want but put all the fields that you want to be dynamic inside `{{ }}`

-**Important : Do not use the word `title` in your template as it is a reserved word.**
+**Important : Do not use the word `docTitle` in your template as it is a reserved word.**

+### Duplicate the data in `data.json` in the same RST file
+If you don't want to create many copies of your data, and you want it duplicated inside one file just put all the content of your `template.rst` inside `[]`

 ## `data.json`

 * Your JSON file **MUST** be an array of objects.
-Each object will be used to create and populate a new `.rst` file as a copy of the template in the `generated_templates` folder.
+Each object will be used to create and populate a new `.rst` file.

+* The number of objects in the array reprensent the number of duplications of the content of the `template.rst` file (inside one file or in sperate files as mentioned in the section above)

-* the word `title` must be in every object as it will be used to name the populated copy of the template.
+* If you want to create put the copies of the content of `template.rst`in many files, then `docTitle` must be in every object as it will be used to name the populated copy of the template.

-## Exemple
+## Exemple 1

 Let's say that I want to create a resume for 3 people using the same `.rst` template.